-Sometimes we are called upon to make decisions or implement policy in circumstances in which our personal values and beliefs or our individual interests may be in conflict with HRNSW policy.
+Sometimes we are called upon to make decisions or implement policy in circumstances in whichour personal values and beliefs or our individual interests may conflict with HRNSW policy.

-We are also required to recommend courses of action in matters involving conflicting interests or competing views about what is in the best interests of the industry.
-In many cases deciding what is the right thing to do can involve quite difficult and delicate judgments.
+We are also required to recommend a course of action in matters involving conflicting interestsor competing views about what is in the best interests of the harness racing industry.
+In many cases, deciding what is the right thing to do can involve difficult and delicate judgments.

-To ensure that consistent standards and approaches are adopted in our actions and that other views are considered, HRNSW's Code of Conduct is designed to provide common guiding principles and standards of behaviour.
-The Code also sets out a minimum standard of conduct for officers in a range of situations that they may face.
+To ensure consistent standards and approaches are adopted in our actions and that other views considered, the Code provides uniform guiding principles and standards of behaviour.
+The Code sets out minimum standards of conduct for all officers in a range of situations that they may face.

-Ethics are the principles that help determine the choices and decisions we make - especially in cases where no specific rule exists or where there may be conflicting interests or opinions.
+Ethics are the principles that help determine the choices and decisions we make - especiallyin cases where no specific rule exists or where there may be conflicting interests or opinions.